 Funds in the global sector can invest anywhere in the world.
 But they go about this in different ways.
 Global funds will vary in how much they can invest in certain types of companies, sectors, countries, or regions.
 Some focus on developed markets or large multinational corporations, while others invest more in higher-risk emerging markets or smaller companies.
 Some target companies with higher growth expectations and others search for unloved companies with the potential to recover.

 The global sector also gives you access to industries that aren’t as common in the UK, like technology, cars and agriculture.

 There’s no richer hunting ground than the whole world.

+The UK makes up only a small part of the global stock market, so we think it makes sense to diversify your portfolio by investing in other countries.
 Different stock markets around the world have different drivers of returns.
 Some markets may rely on commodity prices, while others are more sensitive to currency fluctuations, or government policies.
 It’s difficult to know which market will do best from one year to the next.